stefward23/DevOps/Sessions/13_Session_Flask_Mariadb_02.04.2025.md

-# Connect Flask app to Mariadb
+# Connected Flask app to Mariadb and successfully created a db
 ### Time: 3 hrs

 #### Helpful links